-Aortic stenosis is a rare heart disease in cats.
+Aortic stenosis is a heart disease that is more common in certain dog breeds.
 Aortic stenosis describes a narrowing at the aortic valve of the heart.
 The aortic valve is the valve through which blood leaves the heart, traveling to the rest of the body.
 When this valve is narrowed, the heart (and specifically the left ventricle, which is the chamber that pumps blood through the aorta) must work harder to force blood out through the valve.
 This additional work can have a number of harmful effects on the heart, leading to muscle failure and other complications.

 What are the clinical signs of aortic stenosis?

-In many cases, affected cats are do not show any signs.
+In many cases, affected dogs do not show any signs.
 Aortic stenosis is often initially detected on a routine physical examination, when the veterinarian notices a heart murmur.
-In moderate to severe cases, signs may be noted at birth; in mild cases, the murmur may not be noted until the pet is 6-12 months old.
+In moderate to severe cases, signs may be noted at birth; in mild cases, the murmur may not be noted until the dog is 6-12 months old.

 "Signs of heart failure may also be seen in severe cases of aortic stenosis."